Music & Sensory

 Saturday Super Friends

-• For 6 – 13 year olds with mild, moderate and complex needs
+• For children of all ages with mild, moderate and complex needs

 This session is subsidised by SMBC as part of our Targeted Community Short Breaks for children and young people with disabilities contractTo obtain further information regarding costs and service eligibility, please click here.